How to Get a SOC Analyst Job

 What are the seven phases of the cyber kill chain?

-What is the purpose of the Mitre ATT&CK Framework?
+What is the purpose of the MITRE ATT&CK Framework?

 What is the difference between TCP and UDP?